We have a moral and ethical obligation to empower people to live and work to their full potential.

 This isn’t emerging data, or applicable to only a small segment of the population.
 This is well researched, validated, and consistent over many years.
 Odds are pretty good these data points can be assumed in your organization, your department, and your team.

-It’s about people and the lives they lead.
+Make it personal.
+Make it worth the effort; it’s about people and the lives they lead.

 Embrace it.
 It’s why we do what we do.